Adult, Nontraditional & Transfer Student Center, Morgan University Center 112, 931-221-6854

 Emergency telephones are found in numerous locations around campus.
 If you have an emergency, simply press the button on the callbox.
 This will immediately connect you with a dispatcher.
 They will send the appropriate agency to respond to your call.
 You can also utilize emergency telephones to request the security escort service.

-Austin Peay State University offers AP Alert, an emergency text message warning system that enables designated APSU officials to send an alert about an imminent emergency via text message.
+Austin Peay State University offers Rave Alert, an emergency text message warning system that enables designated APSU officials to send an alert about an imminent emergency via text message.